isomerpages/nparks-heritagetrees/_get-involved/Nominate a Heritage Tree.md

 variant: tiptap
 description: ""
 ---
-<p><strong>Anyone can nominate a tree to be a Heritage Tree!</strong>
-<br>Nominations for Heritage Trees are open to the public.
-Nominations for
+<p><strong>Nominate a Heritage Tree today!</strong>
+<br>Anyone from the public can nominate Heritage Trees and submissions are
-the Heritage Tree Scheme are open year-round but will close on 30 June every year.&nbsp;Nominations received after this date will be considered for the following year.</p>
+open year-round.
+However, nominations will close on 30 June every year and the Heritage Tree Secretariats will consider nominations received after this date for the following year.</p>
-<p>Nominated trees will be asssessed according to the set of qualifying criteria
+<p>The Nominated trees will be assessed according to the set of qualifying
-and will be inspected for their health and structural stability before being considered by the <a href="/heritage-tree-panel/" rel="noopener noreferrer nofollow" target="_blank">Heritage Tree Panel</a>, which consists of members who have a broad diversity of expertise.</p>
+criteria (mentioned below) and will be inspected for their health and structural stability.
+They will then be brought to the <a href="/heritage-tree-panel/" rel="noopener noreferrer nofollow" target="_blank">Heritage Tree Panel</a>, comprising of members who have a broad diversity of expertise, who will consider these trees for endorsement.</p>
-<p>Do take note of these qualifying criteria before nominating a Heritage
-Tree:</p>
+<p>Before nominating a Heritage Tree, please note these qualifying criteria:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Should ideally have a girth (trunk circumference) of more than five (5)&nbsp;metres
+<p>The tree should ideally have a girth (trunk circumference) of more than
-(dependent on species); and/or</p>
+five (5)&nbsp;metres (dependent on species).</p>
 </li>
 <li>
-<p>Botanical, social, historical, cultural and/or aesthetical value (e.g.
+<p>The tree should ha botanical, social, historical, cultural and/or aesthetical
-overall form and structure).</p>
+value (e.g. overall form and structure).</p>
 </li>
 </ul>
 <p></p>